 3. Create and Set up Your Google Merchant Center Account

-Once Google Merchant is set, you will be able to make use of Google Tag Manager, add meta descriptions to your site, and even leverage the benefits of Google Analytics.
+Once Google Merchant is set, you will be able to use Google Tag Manager, add meta descriptions to your site, and even leverage the benefits of Google Analytics.

 There are multiple ways of connecting your store to Google Merchant Center.
 Most of the time, businesses use an API to upload the product feed.
 However, you can also upload the product feed manually.